 “Assembled in [Country]”

 The wording “Assembled in [country]” may be used when a product was assembled in a country from components imported from another country.

 As an example, an electronic device assembled in Spain from components purchased in India could be marked with the following wording:

-“Assembled in Spain from components of India”
+“Assembled in Spain from components of India”.

-Made in USA
+Made in USA marking

-In general, “Made in the USA” marked products must be “all or virtually all” made in the United States.
-More specifically, according to the FTC, “All or virtually all” implies that all significant components and manufacturing processes are produced/located in the United States, while foreign components or processing are negligible.
+According to the Federal Trade Commission (FTC), “all or virtually all” specifically implies that all significant components and manufacturing processes are produced or located in the United States, while foreign components or processing are negligible.

-Note that there are two types of “Made in USA” claims:
+There are two types of “Made in USA” claims:

 The FTC might evaluate the claim based on the product’s total components and manufacturing costs done in the United States and abroad.

 You can express the “Made in USA” claim in different forms.
 Here are some examples of accepted forms: